robobenklein/robobenklein.github.io/about/index.md

 modified: 2015-06-25
 ---

-TLDR:

 Here's what I am:

-* a Highschool Senior.
+* a Highschool Graduate.
-* the Lead Programmer for the L&N STEMpunks FRC Robotics Team.
+* the previous Lead Programmer for the L&N STEMpunks FRC Robotics Team.
-* a Team Fortress 2 UGC Steel Medic for *Fate's Error*.
+* a Team Fortress 2 enthusiast.
 * the Founder and Owner of Robosane.
 * a younger than average Systems Administrator.
 * an Ubuntu Addict.